crytic/building-secure-contracts/program-analysis/echidna/how-to-test-a-property.md

 - Report any transactions leading a property to return false or throw an error.
 - Discard side-effects when calling a property (i.e. if the property changes a state variable, it is discarded after the test)

-The following property checks that the caller has no more than 1000 tokens:
+The following property checks that the caller can have no more than 1000 tokens:

 ```Solidity
     function echidna_balance_under_1000() public view returns(bool){